Anthony Upton (judge): Early life

-He was born at Monken Hadley in Middlesex (now a suburb of north London; little is known of his family.
+He was born at Monken Hadley in Middlesex (now a suburb of north London).
+He was the son of John Upton (d.1689) of Hadley and later of Stoke Newington, Middlesex, by his wife Jane daughter of Sir John Lytcott of Molesey, Surrey.
 He was educated at Oxford, first at Trinity College and then at All Souls College, from which he graduated in 1674.
 He entered Lincoln's Inn and was called to the Bar in 1683.